-A character in Star Trek once said, “Improve a mechanical device and you may double productivity.
-But improve man; you gain a thousand-fold.”
+Khan Noonien Singh, legendary Star Trek villain, once said, “Improve a mechanical device and you may double productivity.
+But improve man and you gain a thousand fold.”
 Even if you’re not a Star Trek fan, the truth in these words might strike you.
-People nowadays use gadgets such as mobile and laptop to make life easier.
 Today’s technology promotes efficiency in every way especially in job hunting.
+People now use gadgets such as laptops and mobile devices to find jobs easier.
 Hence, these job search tools and apps are here to save the day.

 Building Your Spacesuit of Job Search Tools and Apps

-While Mr. Google is the go-to guide of everybody these days, as a professed tech-savvy, you should up your game.
-To preserve your self-image and to organize your career well, here are ten tech tools and apps for job search.
+While Google is everybody’s go-to guide these days, it goes without saying that you should up your game.
+To preserve your self-image and build your career well, equip your search with useful job hunting tools.
+Here are 10 tech tools and apps for your job search.
 Just imagine you are an astronaut suiting up for your next interplanetary adventure.
-Make sure these parts of your astro-suit are in order.
+To succeed in your professional job search, make sure these parts of your astro-suit are in order.

 1. Space Helmet: Your Online Resume

 Your resume allows you to sell yourself as the professional in the selected field of your choice.
-Hiring companies use Applicant Tracking System (ATS) nowadays, so in order for your resume to standout, you must include industry keywords and skills in your resume.
-While the internet provide resume templates, it’s best if your paper appeals to both machine and humans who will check your resume.
+Companies now use applicant tracking system (ATS) in their hiring process.
+So in order for your resume to stand out, you must include industry keywords and skills in your resume.
+While the internet provides resume templates, it’s best if your paper appeals to both machine and the people who will check your resume.

 2. Temperature Control: Company Review Sites

-It’s time to search for jobs for techies.
+It’s time to search for jobs that suit you.
 Before sending your resume, you should check whether the company fits you and your technical skills.
 If you study the company you plan to apply for, you might have a glimpse of their pros and cons.
 Is the company doing well?
 Do they take care of their employees?
-The sites that contain company reviews are GlassDoor.com and Indeed.com.
+Do your research in advance.
+There are job search sites online that contain company reviews, which include CareerBuilder, Glassdoor, and Indeed.

 3. Life Support System: Salary Comparison Sites

-In looking for tech jobs, you should find out what is the current market value for the position you wish.
-This aids you to decide your expected salary.
+In looking for jobs, you should find out the current market value for your target position.
+This helps you to decide what your expected salary is.
 Make sure to familiarize yourself with the market value range.
-Feel free to check out PayScale.com and GlassDoor.com for salary calculators and comparisons.
+Also, feel free to check out job search engines such as PayScale and Glassdoor for salary calculators and comparisons.

 4. Lights: Field Specific Job Boards

-While many apps for jobseekers are available online, try to limit your hunt in the job boards related to your specialty.
-These lights will guide you for that perfect job.
-With general job search tools and apps, you might get confused with so many entries that may appear as you search page by page.
-Hence, you must focus on your ability by using field specific job boards.
-Visit these sites for tech jobs: crunchboard.com and itjobpro.com.
+There are many apps for job seekers that are available online.
+Even so, try to limit your hunt in the job boards only to those related to your specialty.
+These lights will guide you to that perfect job.
+With general job search tools and apps, you might get confused with unrelated entries that may appear as you search page by page.
+As you find jobs, you must focus on your ability by using field specific job boards.

 5. Communication Connector: Contact Manager